fingerskier/lashon/README.md

 # lashon
-An adaptive code for defining human-machine interactions.
+An adaptive coding for human-machine integrations.